Playing at Cottesloe Golf Club

 To view a copy of the full dress code, please see attached.

-Mobile phones may be used for distance measuring, scoring, text messages and voice mail, and to access the internet.
-Mobile phones must be in silent mode except in cases of emergency.
+Mobile phones may be used for distance measuring, scoring, text messages and voice mail, emails and to access the internet.
+They must be in silent mode except in cases of emergency.

 Mobile phones should not be used in any way which interferes with other club Member’s enjoyment, either in or around the Clubhouse or on the course.